NCBI-Codeathons/bioed-2024-team-dayhoff/README.md

 # Project Summary
 Briefly describe the developed curriculum package.
 Include the target audience (e.g., high school biology students) and highlight the NCBI resources used.

-Students will explore the structure & evolutionary relatoinships in the Insulin Receptor gene.
-The premise is based on the question of why can diabetic cats use the same insulin as humans.
+Students will explore the structure and evolutionary relationships in the insulin receptor.

+Target Audience: Students that have successfully completed a majors level introductory biology course or equivalent.
+This exercise is intended to be completed as a guided case study completed in a 3 hour lab, distributed across lectures or hybrid between in person and self-directed work.

+Prerequisite Knowledge: Understanding of the Central Dogma, familiarity with protein structure and signaling cascades

 # Curricular Package Details
 List the specific learning goals students will achieve with this curriculum.

 ## Learning Objectives
 - (Introduction) Learn about the role of the insulin receptor protein and insulin binding
-    - Review the Central Dogma in the context of Protein Structure/Function and Gene Sequence Variation
+    - Review the Central Dogma in the context of protein structure/function and gene sequence variation
 - Successfully utilize a variety of NCBI databases and software to deepen understanding of ???
     - (Module 1) Use computational tools to model the protein structure
-        - Explore the relationship between protein structure & function
+        - Explore the relationship between protein structure and function
-        - Visualize & predict what effect a mutation will have on protein activity
+        - Visualize and predict what effect a mutation will have on protein activity
-    - (Module 2 & 3) Use computational tools to find and compare DNA sequences
+    - (Module 2 and 3) Use computational tools to find and compare DNA sequences
     - (Module 4) Discuss implications of genetics on multifactorial disease

-Target Audience: Students that have successfully completed a majors level introductory biology course or equivalent.
-This exercise is intended to be completed as a guided case study completed in a 3 hour lab, distributed across lectures or hybrid between in person and self-directed work.

-Prerequisite Knowledge: Understanding of the Central Dogma, familiarity with protein structure and signaling cascades

 ## Course Materials
 Jeff's awesome iCn3D structure